How to Study for the Bocconi Admission Test (Updated for 2025)

 Reading Comprehension (11 questions)

-To assess your ability to interpret texts fluently, correctly apply the mental processes associated with the categorization of verbal concepts and information, correctly detail the main, supporting, and/or complementary ideas to draw correct conclusions from a written text.
+To assess your ability to interpret texts fluently, correctly apply the mental processes associated with the categorization of verbal concepts and information, and correctly detail the main, supporting, and/or complementary ideas to draw correct conclusions from a written text.
 You read a one-paragraph passage and answer a question about it.

 Numerical Reasoning (6 questions)